jonathangreen/tuque/README.md

 ## Introduction

-This is the API that Islandora uses to communicat with Fedora Commons.
+This is the API that Islandora uses to communicate with Fedora Commons.

 Additional documentation can be found [here](https://github.com/Islandora/islandora/wiki/Build%2C-Access%2C-Modify-and-Delete-Fedora-objects-with-the-Tuque-interface).

 ## Requirements

-This module requires the following modules/libraries:

 * PHP 5.3+